 What if I need to cancel a workshop?

 Refunds or transfers to another person for a workshop or special event are only possible in exceptional circumstances such as a critical medical health condition.
 This is because our awesome teachers spend hours preparing (and changing your mind or clash with a family party / hangover isn’t really that critical;-)

 When a class or workshop is fully booked you may see the option to add yourself to the Wait List, via the website or using the Mindbody App.
 Do this!
 Then, if a spot opens up in class you’ll receive an email or text (as long as you’ve subscribed).
 You can then accept or decline.
 It’s always worth adding yourself to a Wait List as places open up right up to the 2 hour cancellation window before stated start time.

 What should I wear?

 Comfortable stretchy clothing in which you can move freely.
-Men usually wear shorts (tight enough to avoid any embarrassing flashes please) and T-Shirt or vest, women usually go for leggings with a T-shirt or vest.
+Men usually wear shorts (tight enough to avoid any embarrassing flashes please) and T-shirt or vest, women usually go for leggings with a T-shirt or vest.
 For hot classes less is more.

 Can I eat and drink before class?

-You can nibble on light food, nothing heavy up to 2 hours before class.
+Only nibble on light food, nothing heavy up to 2 hours before class.
 Drink plenty of water before coming to class so you arrive fully hydrated.